Tiddington, Oxfordshire: Transport

 Between 1867 and 1963 the village was served by Tiddington railway station on the Wycombe Railway that linked Oxford and Maidenhead.
 Arriva Shires & Essex bus routes 280 and X8, which link Oxford and Aylesbury, serve the village.
 The Oxfordshire Way Long-distance footpath passes through the village.

 Amenities

 The village has a public house, The Fox.
 For a few years it was a bar and restaurant called the Moti Mahal, which is Urdu for "Pearl Palace".
-It has now been converted back to a pub, reopened in November 2014 as The Fox and Goat, and is now a restaurant and hôtel as well as a pub.
+It has now been converted back to a pub, reopened in November 2014 as The Fox and Goat, and is now a restaurant and hotel as well as a pub.

 Tiddington has a village hall.
 There is a Waterstock and Tiddington Women's Institute.
 Since 1952 an annual tug of war with the neighbouring Buckinghamshire parish of Ickford has been held each summer across the River Thame, which here forms the boundary between both the two parishes and the two counties.